National Committee / sections

 Independence, competency, representativeness, longevity, collegiality, and transparency are the key values of the National Committee; they ensure the relevance and consistency of the evaluations of sections and CIDs, with strict consideration of academic diversity.

-The criteria of sections and interdisciplinary commissions will soon be available.
+The criteria of sections and interdisciplinary commissions.

 The detail of section missions and of their operating procedures are set forth in the section by-laws.